tunogya/abandonai-platform/public/terms-of-use.md

 Unless otherwise stated, Fees do not include federal, state, local, and foreign taxes, duties, and other similar assessments ("Taxes").
 You are responsible for all Taxes associated with your purchase, excluding Taxes based on our net income, and we may invoice you for such Taxes.
 You agree to timely pay such Taxes and provide us with documentation showing the payment, or additional evidence that we may reasonably require.
-AbandonAI uses the name and address in your account registration as the place of supply for tax purposes, so you must keep this information accurate and up-to-date.
+ABANDON.AI uses the name and address in your account registration as the place of supply for tax purposes, so you must keep this information accurate and up-to-date.